CDiazCuadro/CDiazCuadro/README.md

 - 👋 Hi, I’m @CDiazCuadro (Christian for friends ;D )
-- 👀 I’m interested in FE simulation of biomechanics systems.
+- 👀 I’m interested in FE simulation and PINNs of biomechanics systems.
 - 🌱 I’m currently a PhD student in biomechanics
 - 📫 How to reach me: cdiaz@fing.edu.uy